Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Convergence of the Fixed-Step Halpern Iteration

 \subsection{Convergence for Mildly Expansive Operators}

-We can observe from the analysis from the last subsection that for \eqref{eq:main-iteration} to converge to an approximate fixed point, $\mT$ is not required to be non-expansive.
+We can observe from the analysis in the last subsection that for \eqref{eq:main-iteration} to converge to an approximate fixed point, $\mT$ is not required to be non-expansive.
 In particular, we can allow $\gamma$ to be slightly larger than one, and we informally refer to such operators as being ``mildly expansive.''
-All that is needed to ensure convergence is that (1) the iterates remain in a bounded set so that $\|\vx_0 - \vx_{k}\|$ is bounded by some $D < \infty$ and (2) for the step size $\lambda$, we have $(1-\lambda)\gamma < 1.$ To keep the definitions and the main message reasonably simple, throughout this subsection and whenever we work with possibly expansive operators, we assume that $\mT$ maps a convex compact set of diameter $D < \infty$ to itself (\Cref{assp:compact-domain}).
-In infinite-dimensional spaces, this assumption is necessary to ensure that minimum possible fixed-point error is finitely bounded \cite{goebel1973minimal}.
+All that is needed to ensure convergence is that (1) the iterates remain in a bounded set so that $\|\vx_0 - \vx_{k}\|$ is bounded by some $D < \infty$ and (2) for the step size $\lambda$, we have $(1-\lambda)\gamma < 1.$ To keep the definitions and the main message reasonably simple, throughout this subsection and whenever we work with possibly expansive operators, we assume that $\mT$ maps a bounded convex set of diameter $D < \infty$ to itself (\Cref{assp:compact-domain}).
+In infinite-dimensional spaces, this assumption is necessary to ensure that minimum possible fixed-point error is bounded \cite{goebel1973minimal}.\footnote{We note here that there are alternative conditions that can guarantee the existence of a fixed point or boundedness of the infimal fixed-point error; however, they would require further specialization of the problem class.
+See, for instance, \cite{pang2011nonconvex} for one such example.}